 Around 1995, I realized I'd outgrown wargaming.
 I'd been into it for twenty-five years or so, but I simply could not set up or play one of those games anymore.
 I'd been mainly into ASL up to then, but I was sick of looking up rules.
 I looked at the other wargames on my shelves, and there was no way I could make myself open one of those 22-by-34-inch mapboards and start sorting unit-counters out onto setup sheets.
 Maybe I'd been spoiled by the home computer already; I don't know.
 But I was definitely through with wargames.

-I made a last-ditch effort to hang on: I bought a couple of the Smithsonian Institute Series games.
+I made a last-ditch effort to hang on: I bought a couple of the Series: Smithsonian Institute (Avalon Hill) games.
 I figured very small, quick, simple wargames might still be playable.
 But it didn't take much experimenting to convince me that a wargame has to be bigger or more complex in order to have a real wargamey feel to it.
 If I was going to play a small, simple wargame, I might just as well play chess or something instead.

 So, in 1999, the year before our last move, I sold a whole closet full of wargaming stuff--games and magazines I'd been collecting for years.
 It brought tears to my eyes to part with a few of those items, but in all honesty I had to admit that there was no way I'd ever use them again.
 They might just as well find a better home.